mkarner07/mkarner07.github.io/_posts/2023/2023-12-10-The-Psychology-of-Choice.md

 ## We have two Selves

-To describe what our two selves are I want to share an experiment from Daniel Kahnemann involving cold water exposure.
+To describe what our two selves are I want to share an experiment from Daniel Kahneman involving cold water exposure.
 Participants had to place their right hand in a container of unpleasantly cold water and record how unpleasant it felt with their left hand using arrow keys.

 - The first experiment lasted 60 seconds with 14°C cold water.
 Afterwards, the participants were allowed to dry their hands with a warm towel.
 - The experiment was then repeated: this time a valve was opened after 60 seconds and warm water was added - but only enough to raise the temperature to 15°C. The participants then had to keep their hand inside for another 30 seconds.